-Budgie Parakeet (Budgerigar) Breeder in Colorado
+Budgie Parakeet Breeder in Colorado

-Family-Raised, Hand Fed/Raised, Socialized Budgie Parakeets!
+Family Raised, Hand Fed, Socialized Budgie Parakeets!

 We are a small hobby budgerigar (budgie parakeet) breeder located in Fort Collins, Colorado.
 We raise three types of budgies: the small, agile American; the large, mellow English; and the moderate American x English cross (my personal favorite).
-Our small aviary is run by a family of three and the birds are raised in our home.
+Our small aviary is run by our family of three and the birds are raised in our home.
 Our budgies are our beloved family pets and treated with the utmost respect and love.
 Our family is attached to each and every budgie as most of them have been with us since birth and have been handled from day one.
 We know and appreciate the personalities of all of our feathered friends.
 Our birds’ lives are filled with play, exercise, flight, nutritious food and companionship.

 Even though our budgie parakeets are first and foremost our fun pets, we never breed them without a serious mind.
 Our selective breeding program focuses on health and temperament.
 Their beautiful color varieties and mutations are icing on the cake!

-We select birds with curious, confident and playful personalities to use in our breeding program because temperament has a genetic component.
+We select birds with curious, confident and playful personalities to use in our breeding program because temperament and disposition has a genetic component.
 Then we either pull the chicks from the nest box when they are three weeks of age and lovingly hand-feed them around the clock, or, if both of the parent birds are tame and enjoy human interaction, we co-raise the chicks with them.
 Each chick gets fed, held and cuddled a minimum of 112 times before they go home with you!
 It’s one heck of a time commitment but the results are totally worth it.

 Why we hand-feed the chicks